Product Performance Metrics and KPIs All Startups Should Track

 Either way, key performance indicators for startups imply having a certain target or objective that your team is moving towards accomplishing.
 So your KPIs may be formed via groups of metrics that are most influential for achieving your overall business goals.

-Such data sheds light on:
+Such startup analytics data sheds light on:

 • how well you're progressing towards reaching the goals your startup has overall;